 Disclaimer: Discussions of trauma in this article do not reflect SCHC or GSWC’s interpretation of trauma in therapeutic settings.
-Articles such as this published in the spirit of open-mindedness, knowledge building, and connection.
+Articles such as this are published in the spirit of open-mindedness, knowledge building, and connection.

 Trauma is something that plays a big role in many people’s lives.
 Many of us live with traumatic experiences of our own, though we may also be affected by trauma indirectly when we are exposed to other people’s trauma in our personal or professional roles.